BranchMetrics/branch-deep-linking-public-api/README.md

 : The id can be used and passed as the "begin_after_id" parameter in the subsequent API call to retrieve the next batch of credit transactions.

 **type**
-: This is the type of credit transaction
+: This is the type of credit transaction.

-1. _0_ - A reward that was added automatically by the user completing an action or referral
+1. _0_ - A reward that was added automatically by the user completing an action or referral.
-1. _1_ - A reward that was added manually
+1. _1_ - A reward that was added manually.
-2. _2_ - A redemption of credits that occurred through our API or SDKs
+2. _2_ - A redemption of credits that occurred through our API or SDKs.
-3. _3_ - This is a very unique case where we will subtract credits automatically when we detect fraud
+3. _3_ - This is a very unique case where we will subtract credits .automatically when we detect fraud.

-### Creating a remote event for funnels
+### Creating a Remote Event for Funnels

 #### Endpoint